ligato/docs/docs/plugins/vpp-plugins.md

 ### DNAT44

-Destination network address translation (DNAT) translates the destination IP address of a packet in one direction, and performs the inverse NAT function for packets  returning in the opposite direction.
+Destination network address translation (DNAT) translates the destination IP address of a packet in one direction, and then performs the inverse NAT function for the packet returning in the opposite direction.

 The DNAT configuration contains a list of static and/or identity mappings labelled under a single key.